AlphaWang/alpha-effective-java-3e/6_enums_and_annotations/item_34_use_enums_instead_of_int_constants.md

 - If an enum is generally useful, it should be a top-level class; if its use is tied to a specific top-level class, it should be a member class of that top-level class.
 - If you override the `toString` method in an enum type, consider writing a `fromString` method to translate the custom string representation back to the corresponding enum.
 [see example code](../main/src/java/com/effectivejava/ch06_enums_annotations/Item34_3_FromString.java)
-- Use enums any time you need a set of con- stants whose members are known at compile time.
+- Use enums any time you need a set of constants whose members are known at compile time.

 ## Strategy Enum